TimboKZ/Chonky/stories/03-File-Browser-basics/04-File-actions.md

 import { FileBrowser, FileList, FileToolbar, ChonkyActions } from 'chonky';

 export const MyComponent = () => {
-    const fileActions = [
+    const fileActions = React.useMemo(
+        () => [
             ChonkyActions.CreateFolder, // Adds a button to the toolbar ChonkyActions.UploadFiles, // Adds a button
             ChonkyActions.DownloadFiles, // Adds a button
             ChonkyActions.CopyFiles, // Adds a button and a shortcut: Ctrl+C
-        ChonkyActions.DeleteFiles, // Adds a button and a shortcut: Delete ];
+            ChonkyActions.DeleteFiles, // Adds a button and a shortcut: Delete ],
+        []
+    );

     return (
         <FileBrowser files={[]} fileActions={fileActions}>